An adaptive leadership style is flexible and best suited to handle unexpected challenges and circumstances.

 Executives that lead international organizations, manager’s that handle a company’s operations in numerous countries, and professionals that coordinate emergency response teams, must be adaptive leaders.

-Any other style of leadership in these situations could result in a full-blown disaster.
+Any other style of leadership or leadership concept in these situations could result in a full-blown disaster.

 Hayashi, C., & SOO, A. (2012).
 Adaptive leadership in times of crisis.
 PRISM, 4(1), 78–86. http://www.jstor.org/stable/26469795